Middlesbrough: Hinduism

+Media

+Local news and television programmes are BBC North East and Cumbria and ITV Tyne Tees, the local based-television station TalkTeesside also broadcast to the town.
+Television signals are received from the Bilsdale TV transmitter.

+Local radio stations are BBC Radio Tees which broadcast from its studios on Newport Road in the town, Heart North East, Hits Radio Teesside, Capital North East, Smooth North East, Greatest Hits Radio Teesside and CVFM Radio, a community based station.

+Middlesbrough is served by the local newspaper, Evening Gazette.

 Television and filmography

 Middlesbrough has featured in many television programmes, including The Fast Show, Inspector George Gently, Steel River Blues, Spender, Play for Today (The Black Stuff; latterly the drama Boys from the Blackstuff) and Auf Wiedersehen, Pet.

 Film director Ridley Scott is from the North East and based the opening shot of Blade Runner on the view of the old ICI plant at Wilton.
-He said: "There's a walk from Redcar … I'd cross a bridge at night, and walk above the steel works.
+He said: "There's a walk from Redcar ...
+I'd cross a bridge at night, and walk above the steel works.
 So that's probably where the opening of Blade Runner comes from.
 It always seemed to be rather gloomy and raining, and I'd just think "God, this is beautiful."
 You can find beauty in everything, and so I think I found the beauty in that darkness."
 It has been claimed that the site was also considered as a shooting location for one of the films in Scott's Alien franchise.

-In the 2009 action thriller The Tournament Middlesbrough is that year's location where the assassins' competition is being held.
+In the 2009 action thriller The Tournament, Middlesbrough is that year's location where the assassins' competition is being held.
 In November 2009, the mima art gallery was used by the presenters of Top Gear as part of a challenge.
 The challenge was to see if car exhibits would be more popular than normal art.

 In 2010, filmmaker John Walsh made the satirical documentary ToryBoy The Movie about the 2010 general election in the Middlesbrough constituency and sitting MP Stuart Bell's alleged laziness as an MP.

 In March 2013, Middlesbrough was used as a stand in for Newcastle 1969 in BBC's Inspector George Gently starring Martin Shaw and Lee Ingleby; the footage appeared in the episode "Gently Between The Lines" (episode 1 of series 6).

+In 2024, BBC Comedy commissioned Smoggie Queens from Hat Trick Productions, an "out and out comedy centred around a gang of friends who are fiercely proud of their North Eastern town of Middlesbrough and their small pocket of the LGBTQ+ community."
+Writer Phil Dunning described the show as "a love letter to the town".
+The series aired on BBC Three in November 2024.